ajgarlag/psr15-dispatcher/README.md

 ### Pipe dispatch

-With this option, you create a `Pipe`, connect the desired middlewares and finally process the server request through the pipe, passing your app as delegate:
+With this option, you create a `Pipe`, connect the desired middlewares and finally process the server request through the pipe, passing your app as request handler:

 ```php
 use Ajgarlag\Psr15\Dispatcher\Pipe;